Summation and the Poisson formula: -summability

-\end{cor} \begin{proof} To apply the above theorem, one has to observe that $h(s,x)=f(x)^{-s}g(x)$ is uniformly $\hinf$ on $W\times\{x\in\R^k:\|x\|>r\}$ where $W$ is a bounded subset of $\C$, and $r$ is any positive real number. \end{proof} As remarked in the introduction, this implies the analytic continuation of $L(\chi,s)$ for nontrivial Dirichlet characters $\chi$.
+\end{cor} \begin{proof} To apply Theorem 3.7(C), one has to observe that $h(s,x)=f(x)^{-s}g(x)$ is uniformly $\hinf$ on $W\times\{x\in\R^k:\|x\|>r\}$ where $W$ is a bounded subset of $\C$, and $r$ is any positive real number. \end{proof} As remarked in the introduction, this implies the analytic continuation of $L(\chi,s)$ for nontrivial Dirichlet characters $\chi$.

 The proofs of t-summability given so far suggest a broader definition, that of t-integrability on $\R^k$.
 This requires the language of distributions, and is given in \ref{tplus}.